dmbarbour/glas/docs/GrammarLogicProg.md

 *Note:* Because method calls are concurrent, there is no specific issue with including refs in the return value.
 It is potentially very useful for refactoring method call arguments.
 But complicated use of pass-by-refs does increase risk of accidental deadlock.
 I'm interested in a lightweight static dataflow analysis to resist most issues.

+#### Shared State?

+It seems feasible to extend pass-by-refs with temporal semantics, such that when we 'wait' the ownership is temporarily forwarded, then eventually returned.
+This might be convenient in some cases.
+Of course, the another way to model shared state is to model channels to a shared object.

 #### Environment, Effects, and Concurrency

 The 'env' parameter is implicitly passed via linear copy to called methods, threading any bundled data, channels, or pass-by-refs in a procedural style.
 Users cannot directly manipulate env, but the language will include keyword syntax for scoped manipulation of env, e.g. `with (newEnv) do { ... }` might shadow env within scope of the subprogram, and a simple variation might run to end of the current scope.

 Procedural style implicit effects can be supported through channels in the env.
 For example, to access the filesystem, we might use a channel-based object where the runtime handles requests.
 But env will often be abstracted to simplify extension.
-Access to the abstract env might be provided through an interface of methods, and the abstraction might be protected via nominative types.
+Access to an abstract env might be provided through a procedural interface.

 Dataflow of env will implicitly constrain concurrent computation in most cases.
 Users might work around this limitation via `with () { ... }` to reduce the environment to a trivial unit value, or perhaps `with (forkEnv()) { ... }` to explicitly construct an environment for concurrent computations.
 But these concurrent computations must interact through channels instead of shared memory.